Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Key Features:

-- Professional vector tools on par with Illustrator
+- Professional vector tools that match Illustrator

 - Pixel persona for raster editing within the same app